Best Internal Frame Backpack – Reviews and Guide

 The Appalachian 59501 is perfect for grand expeditions with a super 75 litres sized main-compartment, and weighs in at just 5.8 pounds.
 This offers great flexibility ensuring that you’ll have the space you need whether you’re spending a day on the peaks or a week in the woods.

 Other great features include a drop bottom sleeping bag compartment with divider, an internal hydration reservoir sleeve and dual exit ports for the tube (although the reservoir is not included).
-Checkout the full High Sierra Series 59501 Appalachian 75 review
+Read: High Sierra Classic Series 59501 review

 What is an Internal Frame Backpack?